-Learn more about the basics of radiation therapy on this website, or see the American Society for Therapeutic Radiology and Oncology’s pamphlet, Radiation Therapy for Brain Tumors.
+Learn more about the basics of radiation therapy on this website, or see the American Society for Radiation Oncology’s pamphlet, Radiation Therapy for Brain Tumors (PDF).

 Chemotherapy is the use of drugs to destroy tumor cells, usually by stopping the cancer cells’ ability to grow and divide.
 The goal of chemotherapy can be to destroy tumor cells remaining after surgery, slow a tumor’s growth, or reduce symptoms.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating tumors with medication.
 Chemotherapy may also be given by a neuro-oncologist.